HaydenMoussa/GameDevProject3/README.md

 I created the repository and implemented movement along with animations to bring the character to life.
 I designed the tilemap and grid system, as well as a parallax background to enhance the game's depth.
 Additionally, I developed the dialogue scripts and structured the storyline that guides the player's progression.
 I also incorporated custom fonts, designed the main menu and credits screen, and programmed the majority of the game's scripts.

+Joys and Struggles Mason-

+Contributions Mason-

+I fleshed out the map, adding some of the parkour elements as well as the traps.
+I implemented the traps, their hitboxes, and their collision scripts which damage/eliminate the player.
+I also added the buff system and it's associated scripts as well as their appearance and glow effects.
+I also implemented the characters double jump and helped design the dialogue appearance and scripts.

 text box - https://fablefiction.itch.io/chocolate-retro-textbox-01